 “Now”, a very simple expression, full of life and truth, marking the existing of a cry that breaks through the indifference, shakes us from our paralysis, and breaks through the veil.
-It stands in opposition to and as an escape from the great distance taken by the disciples of Jesus throughout his passion.
-Peter followed him from afar (Lk 22,54); all those who knew him and the women who had followed him, looked on from a distance (L23,49), but Joseph of Arimathaea, steps forward, introduces himself to Pilate and asks for Jesus’ body.
+It stands in opposition to and as an escape from the great distance taken by the disciples of Jesus throughout His passion.
+Peter followed Him from afar (Lk 22:54); all those who knew Him and the women who had followed Him, looked on from a distance (Lk 23:49), but Joseph of Arimathea, steps forward, introduces himself to Pilate and asks for Jesus’ body.
 He is there, not listed among the absent, he is near, not standing at a distance, and he will never leave.

-- Where am I today?
-Do I stand, perhaps, at a distance, not wanting to come any closer to Jesus, not wanting to look for him, not wanting to wait for him?
+Do I stand, perhaps, at a distance, not wanting to come any closer to Jesus, not wanting to look for Him, not wanting to wait for Him?

-- What is happening inside me, in the attitudes of my heart?
-Would I be able to follow the women, and walk into the night, into death, into the absence, into the emptiness?
+Would I be able to follow the women, and walk into the night, into death, into the emptiness?

-- Is there space in me for silence, for the attention of the heart, able to chose the right fragrance, the best ingredients for life, for the gift of myself, for openness to God?
+Is there space in me for silence, for the attention of the heart, for openness to God?